Barbara Edmonds

-Barbara Rachael Fati Palepa Edmonds is a New Zealand politician and Member of Parliament in the House of Representatives for the Labour Party.
-She is Minister of Internal Affairs and Minister for Pacific Peoples in the Sixth Labour Government.
+Barbara Rachael Fati Palepa Edmonds, (born 1981) is a New Zealand politician.
+She was elected as the Member of the New Zealand Parliament for Mana, representing the Labour Party, in 2020.
+She served as the Minister of Internal Affairs, Minister for Pacific Peoples, Minister of Revenue and Minister for Economic Development in the final year of the Sixth Labour Government.

 Early life and career

 Edmonds was born Rachael Fati Poe, in North Shore, Auckland, to parents Selani (Fale’ula, Faleatiu) and Palepa (Safotu, Fasito’o) who had immigrated from Western Samoa in 1978.
-Her mother died when she was four years old and Edmonds inherited her name Palepa (Barbara) on her fifth birthday.
+Her mother died from cancer when she was four years old and Edmonds inherited her name Palepa (Barbara) on her fifth birthday.
+Her father, previously a naval administrator, left his job to care for his children.
+Edmonds' first language is Samoan and she did not speak English fluently until she began primary school.

-Edmonds was educated at Carmel College and the University of Auckland.
+Edmonds was educated at Carmel College, where she was head girl in 1998.
 Her school was next door to North Shore Hospital where members of her family were working in the kitchen, laundry and as cleaners.
-She married Chris Edmonds, who she met at age 16 and with whom she shares eight children.
+After a period studying physiotherapy and working for a private insurance company, she graduated with a conjoint degree of a Bachelor of Laws and Bachelor of Arts from the University of Auckland in 2008.
+She married Chris Edmonds, whom she met at age 16 and with whom she shares eight children.
 Edmonds was a parent elected member of the Board of Trustees of Mana College.

 Edmonds is a specialist tax lawyer, and before entering Parliament, worked in both the private and public sectors.
-In 2016, she was seconded from Inland Revenue to work as a private secretary to Michael Woodhouse and Judith Collins, as Ministers of Revenue.
-In 2017, she was appointed as a political adviser to Stuart Nash.
+In 2016, she was seconded from Inland Revenue Department to work as a private secretary to Michael Woodhouse and Judith Collins, as National Party Ministers of Revenue.
+In 2017, she was appointed as a political adviser to Labour's revenue and police minister Stuart Nash.
+She received praise for her work on the Arms (Prohibited Firearms, Magazines, and Parts) Amendment Bill, which was passed following the 2019 Christchurch mosque shootings.